 We all know of people, possibly even ourselves, who just opened the door and let the cat in, or who felt bad for the friendly cat who was alone in the spare bedroom and decided it would be fine if they came out to play and meet the household because they got along just fine.
-When I began rescuing 30 years ago I just let cats in the door.
+When I began rescuing in the early 1980s I just let cats in the door.
 It was a great feeling to just open the door and let a cat that had been desperately begging out on your porch walk in the door and call it home.
 Stanley, in 1986, was the last cat for whom I just opened the door and let join my household of five cats, and I was darned lucky because both FIV and FeLV were rampant at that time.

-It’s easy to forget these dangers exist because our cats are vaccinated and healthy, and we might presume in this day and age that all cats are but serious contagious illnesses are, right outside the door.
+It’s easy to forget these dangers exist because our cats are vaccinated and healthy, and we might presume in this day and age that all cats are but serious contagious illnesses are right outside the door.

 At the top, from 1992, Tess’s two Tonkinese-looking kittens were fine, and so was she, and their good looks and social nature were a temptation to let them start to mingle with us all right away because they were all so playful and friendly.
 I was observing a 30-day quarantine at the time and did not let them join my household because it was likely neither Tess nor her kittens had had any veterinary care ever in their lives.

 Above, even Mimi and the Four began their life here in a cage and in the studio for two weeks, and the kittens were kept in isolation until they were seven weeks.
 I had medical records for Mimi and knew she was up to date on vaccinations including FIV/FeLV (but not spayed, ironic, yes), but we’d just lost her daughter Lucy to FIP, Mimi had fraternized with a rough crowd in the neighborhood and spent most of her time outdoors and could be carrying any number of things, and all my resident cats were seniors.
-When she showed no symptoms and came to know her gentle nature, I let her mingle with the household and she immediately found her place among Peaches and Cookie and Kelly and Namir.
+When she showed no symptoms and I came to know her gentle nature, I let her mingle with the household and she immediately found her place among Peaches and Cookie and Kelly and Namir.